sammyjolene/grid-hat/README.md

 # Grid Hat
 This program will print the grid that can be used to crochet a winter hat with letters.
-Typically I draw out patters on grid paper until I have a good fit and then make the hat.
-The patter typically takes 1-2 hours.
+Typically I draw out patterns on grid paper until I have a good fit and then make the hat.
+The pattern typically takes 1-2 hours.
 This program will automatically do that for me.

 The letters are on 6 columns x 8 rows.
 The total grid can be up to 17 rows x 40 columns.